BairArt

 the fire station behind my house

-I started this painting last year but got other commissions and when I continued this year (2023) a scaffolding had already been erected and renovation work had begun.
-Luckily i found some photos from last year with the worn windows and damaged plaster.
-Last year I decided to include birds in all my paintings, hence the two magpies who I often see there.
+I started this painting in the autumn a few years ago but left for a warmer place to spend the winter.
+When I returned I discovered that a scaffolding had already been erected and renovation work had begun.
+Luckily i found some photos fromthe previous year with the worn windows and damaged plaster.
+Some tears ago I had decided to include birds in all my paintings, hence the two magpies that I often see there.

 Acrylics 100x100 cm An improvised painting